 Electrical components are nothing to cut corners with.
 The risk of electrical problems or fire increases when things are not done correctly.

-C&S Electric understands why a new panel requires the same brand breakers, and we can take care of providing the proper replacements for you.
+C&S Electric of Louisburg LLC understands why a new panel requires the same brand breakers, and we can take care of providing the proper replacements for you.
 You can trust us for all your electrical needs to keep your home or business safe from electrical hazards.